-- Give by mouth.
-Do not chew or crush the capsules. - Give with food or milk to reduce stomach upset and/or to improve the taste if needed.
+- Give tablets or capsules whole by mouth. - Give with food or milk to reduce stomach upset and/or to improve the taste if needed.
 Do not give with an antacid medication. - Give your child the medication as close to the same time as possible each day and only the amount prescribed. - If your child misses a dose, give the dose as soon as you remember or can.
 If the next dose of the medicine needs to be given in less than 4 hours, do not give the dose you forgot.
 Give the next dose a little earlier and then return to giving the medicine at the usual times after that. - If your child vomits within 30 minutes of taking the medication, repeat the dose. - If your child vomits after 30 minutes of taking the medication, do not repeat the dose.